 Audio-Technica, the renowned Japanese audio manufacturer, showcases its prowess even in the budget-friendly tier.
 The AT-LP60X is, arguably, the top turntable you can secure for under $200.
 It’s a compelling choice for those venturing into the realm of vinyl.

-The sound quality is amazing – this model doesn’t disappoint.
+The sound quality is good – this model doesn’t disappoint.
 Yet, it’s the construction that truly stands out.
 A robust cast aluminum case effectively wards off unwanted vibrations, ensuring a pure listening experience.
 The table boasts compatibility with all vinyl speeds and offers fully automatic operation.
 It employs a belt-driven mechanism, a tried-and-true design.
 Additionally, the added feature of Bluetooth connectivity to wireless speakers is a generous inclusion for this price bracket.

 In conclusion, when scouring the market for the best record player under 200, Audio-Technica AT-LP60X emerges as a standout choice in this price segment.
 While premium models might demand a substantially higher price, the difference in auditory experience might not justify the splurge.
 I wholeheartedly endorse this turntable for those seeking quality without breaking the bank.